 You can submit details of materials that you'd like to have considered for specification.

 The benefits of using Project Remediate to fix flammable cladding

 Cladding can be replaced on occupied buildings.

 The highest standards will be implemented to ensure the safety of residents and workers.

-Works will be overseen by the Managing Contractor to ensure compliance and regulatory obligations are met, including site management and safety.
+Works will be overseen by the managing contractor, Hansen Yuncken, to ensure compliance and regulatory obligations are met, including site management and safety.